-How and when will there be 20/21 examinations in the winter semester?
+How and when will there be examinations in the winter semester 2021/22?

 As usual, two examination periods are planned for the module final examinations (see semester schedule).
-Here, both attendance and online examinations are conducted.
-As usual, dates for oral exams within a certain timeframe will be arranged individually.
+As usual, dates for oral exams within a certain, module-specific timeframe will be arranged individually.

 Are there any special features regarding exam registration and deregistration?

-On the recommendation of the Senate, the University Management has decided that examination attendance is also voluntary in the winter semester 20/21.
-This means that failure to appear for the examination will be regarded as withdrawal.
-Nevertheless, all students who already know within the applicable deadlines that they will not take part should cancel their registration in good time.
+Voluntary exam participation will be extended again in the winter semester of 2021/2022.
+This means that failure to appear for the examination will be regarded as a withdrawal.
+Nevertheless, all students who already know within the applicable deadlines that they will not take part, should cancel their registration in good time.
 This makes planning easier for the lecturers.

 Please note that this does not result in any changes in the duration of validity of the prerequisites for MAP examinations already completed (§ 13 (2), sentence 2 RahmenO).
 As always, the prerequisites expire after two semesters.
 There are also no changes to the deadlines for taking free attempts (§ 17, sections 1 and 2 RahmenO).